barfowl/OpenSubdiv/documentation/bfr_overview.rst

 (typically with derivatives) across edges of the mesh if not careful.

-As previously mentioned, care may be necessary when dealing with the discontinuities that exist in parameterizations with subfaces.
+As previously mentioned, care may be necessary when dealing with the discontinuities that exist in parameterizations with sub-faces.
 This is particularly true if evaluating data at sampled locations of the face and needing to evaluate at other locations interpolated from these.